renaudholcombe/TimeCardStomp/README.md

 At that point, you can use buttons 1 and 2 to clock in/out and switch between projects.

+To get the amount of time clocked in minutes, you can execute this command:

+	syncHours@

 In order to clear out any time use the following command:

 	timeWipe@

+More information about this project is at http://hyperg0at.com/2014/12/timecardstomp.php.

 Enjoy!